ybob247-del/nexus-biomedical-website/TERMS_OF_SERVICE.md

 You may use our Services to:

+- Assess health risks and receive educational information
 - Analyze medication interactions and safety profiles
-- Assess health risks and receive educational information
 - Support clinical decision-making processes
 - Access evidence-based medical insights
+- Track health assessments over time

 ### 6.2 Prohibited Uses